MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/dotnet/apply-pattern-content.md

 When you move your application to the cloud, use [Azure Key Vault](/azure/key-vault/secrets/about-secrets) to securely store all such secrets.
 This centralized repository offers secure storage, key rotation, access auditing, and monitoring for services not supporting managed identities.
 For application configurations, [Azure App Configuration](/azure/azure-app-configuration/overview) is recommended.

-*Example:* The reference implementation stores the following secrets in Key Vault: (1) PostgreSQL database username and password, (2) Redis Cache password, and (3) the client secret for Microsoft Entra ID associated with the MSAL implementation.
+*Example:* The reference implementation stores the following secrets in Key Vault: (1) PostgreSQL database username and password, (2) Redis Cache password, and (3) the client secret for Microsoft Entra ID associated with the Microsoft Authentication Library (MSAL) implementation.

 #### Don't put Key Vault in the HTTP-request flow